elie-benayoun/slate/source/index.html.md

 ## link a webhook to a specific rule by id

-link a webhook to a specific rue by ids
+Link a webhook to a specific rue by ids
 Note that it will create a webhooks array in the rule object containing all the webhooks ids this rule is linked to
 It will al so create a rule array inside the webhook object conatinig all the rule ids the webhook is linked to
 *****